RahulSelvakumar/Blog-Site/README.md

 # Blog-Site
-A blog site with simple front end and a back end built using express.
+"My blog page application consists of a frontend and a backend built with Express.
+It is connected to a MongoDB database using Mongoose for seamless data storage and retrieval.
+Users can create, read blog posts through the user-friendly interface."